Senior Loan Officer Opinion Survey on Bank Lending Practices

 Consultation Outside the Agency

-On February 21, 2018, the Board published an initial notice in the Federal Register (83 FR 7477) requesting public comment for 60 days on the extension, without revision, of the FR 2018.
-The comment period for this notice expired on April 23, 2018.
+On November 14, 2023, the Board published an initial notice in the Federal Register (88 FR 78024) requesting public comment for 60 days on the extension, without revision, of the FR 2018.
+The comment period for this notice expired on January 16, 2024.
 The Board did not receive any comments.
-On May 15, 2018, the Board published a final notice in the Federal Register (83 FR 22490) and the FR 2018 will be extended as proposed.
+The Board adopted the extension, without revision, of the FR 2018 as originally proposed.
+On April 3, 2024, the Board published a final notice in the Federal Register (89 FR 23017).

 Estimate of Respondent Burden

-The annual burden for the FR 2018 is estimated to be 1,248 hours, as shown in the following table.
+The estimated total annual burden for the FR 2018 is 1,248 hours.
 Actual respondent burden for this survey varies, depending on how many of the six authorized surveys are actually carried out and on the specific content of each questionnaire.
-Based on input from respondents and Reserve Banks as well as its own experience in administering this survey, the Board estimates that, on average, a typical survey takes approximately two hours of a respondent's time.8 These reporting requirements represent less than 1 percent of the total Federal Reserve System annual paperwork burden.
+Based on input from respondents and Reserve Banks, as well as its own experience in administering this survey, the Board estimates that, on average, a typical survey takes approximately two hours of a respondent's time.12 These reporting requirements represent less than 1 percent of the Board's total paperwork burden.

 Sensitive Questions